microsoft/api-guidelines/graph/patterns/change-status.md

 }
 ```

-The status on the resource shall stay the same until the long running operation is completed, but the workload can optionally return a `desiredState` property along with the resource to signal that it is working on a request:
+The status on the resource shall stay the same until the long running operation is completed, but the workload can optionally return a `desiredStatus` property along with the other resource's properties to signal that it is working on a request:

 curl https://graph.microsoft.com/v1.0/riskyUsers/a57dc75f-24b5-47ce-b5e1-44822f5d4729